Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kew has 117 active public transport stops offering a mix of light rail and bus services.
-These are served by 20 different routes that facilitate 12,160 weekly passenger trips in total.
-Transport accessibility is excellent, with residents typically located just 199 meters from the nearest stop.
-As a predominantly residential area, most commutes are outward-bound.
-Cars remain the primary mode of transport at 78%, while walking and cycling account for 6% and 3% respectively.
+Kew has 117 active public transport stops offering a mix of lightrail and bus services.
+These are served by 20 routes that together facilitate 12,160 weekly passenger trips.
+Transport accessibility is excellent, with residents located an average of 199 meters from the nearest stop.
+Most commutes in this residential area are outward-bound.
+Car remains the primary mode of transport at 78%, followed by walking at 6% and cycling at 3%.
 On average, there are 1.3 vehicles per dwelling.

-According to the 2021 Census, 45.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Daily service frequency averages 1,737 trips across all routes, equating to approximately 103 weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centerpoint.
+According to the 2021 Census, 45.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 1,737 trips per day across all routes, equating to approximately 103 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport